lmaughan921/experience-manager-brand-portal.en/help/using/configure-brand-portal-with-aem-assets-cloud-service.md

    ![](assets/skyline-test4.png)

-   A success message appears at the bottom of page that your connection is established.
+   A message appears at the bottom of page that your test package is successfully delivered.

    >[!NOTE]
     >